mitre-attack/attack-website/content/pages/resources/terms-of-use.md

 #### LICENSE

- The MITRE Corporation (MITRE) hereby grants you a non-exclusive, royalty-free license to use ATT&CK&reg; for research, development, and commercial purposes.
+ The MITRE Corporation (MITRE) hereby grants you a non-exclusive, royalty-free license to use ATT&CK<sup>&reg;</sup> for research, development, and commercial purposes.
 Any copy you make for such purposes is authorized provided that you reproduce MITRE's copyright designation and this license in any such copy.

 "&copy; 2020 The MITRE Corporation.
 This work is reproduced and distributed with the permission of The MITRE Corporation."